ZerBea/hcxdumptool/README.md

 hcxdumptool
 ==============

-Small tool to capture packets from wlan devices and to detect weak point within own WiFi networks (e.g.: PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).
+Small tool to capture packets from wlan devices and to detect weak points within own WiFi networks (e.g.: PreSharedKey or PlainMasterKey is transmitted unencrypted by a CLIENT).